Downtown Los Angeles Office Space for Rent

 What Our Brokers Say About Downtown LA Office Space

-Downtown is surrounded by some of the country’s top rated universities, such as the University of California Los Angeles (UCLA) and the University of Southern California (USC), making it a great area to recruit young talent for both internships and entry-level positions.
+Downtown is surrounded by some of the country’s top rated universities, such as the University of California Los Angeles (UCLA) and the University of Southern California (USC), making it a great place to recruit young talent for both internships and entry-level positions.

 Getting to, From, and Around Downtown Los Angeles

 Los Angeles is at its heart a driving city, and as a result competes with New York City for the title of worst traffic in America.
 Traffic data firm INRIX reported LA is home to nearly 40% of the roadways most likely to face debilitating slowdowns.
-By 2026, traffic is estimated to cost the city more than $90 billion in lost time, gas, and carbon emissions.
+By 2026, traffic is estimated to cost LA more than $90 billion in lost time, gas, and carbon emissions.

 The Los Angeles Metro Rail System runs several lines throughout the city, and the Metro Rapid bus lines have signal priority and make limited stops to make any commuter’s journey just a bit easier.
 The Los Angeles Department of Transportation operates seven local DASH shuttle lines on weekdays.
-Amtrak and Greyhound are excellent options for intercity travel in Los Angeles County.
+Amtrak and Greyhound are excellent options for intercity transportation in Los Angeles County.

-Part of the urban revitalization project is to continue the building connectivity of the city itself, which means filling city blocks with businesses that welcome pedestrians and streamlining public transit.
+Part of the urban revitalization project is to continue the building connectivity of the city itself, which means filling blocks with businesses that welcome pedestrians and streamlining public transit.
 Although there are dreams of building a “Subway to Sea” rail line, the city’s efforts are focused on transit expansion Regional Connector Transit Corridor (began September 2014) and the development of street-car trolley service.

 Downtown Los Angeles Neighborhood & History